Choosing the Perfect Paint Finish: From Matte to High Gloss

 Color Washing

-• Glazing involves brushing on a translucent gel that dries to a glossy finish.
-You can create highlights and shadows, aging the surface underneath.
-Multiple layers build up richness and depth.
+- Glazing: Apply a translucent gel to add glossy highlights and subtle shadows.
+Multiple layers build richness and depth.

 Final Thoughts